GRP Estuary Cruiser

 In this respect my rig, on my boat, needs tweaking for optimum performance.
 It CAN be sailed with one, single-line sheet on all points of sail, just like the standard, basic rig supplied on any new boat whatever its type.
 To improve efficiency in certain conditions I have discovered the tweaks that increase its basic performance.
-It is still good in its basic, single-sheet form and, for some things, such as close-tacking in confined spaces, it is excellent, which can’t be said for many multihulls – and, let it be said, many monohulls or a number of different rigs, especially those that need re-winching after each tack.
+It is still good in its single-sheet form and when not on-the-wind we always revert to single-sheet control.
+For some things, such as close-manoeuvring in confined spaces, it is excellent, which can’t be said for many multihulls – and, let it be said, many monohulls or a number of different rigs, especially those that need re-winching after each tack.
 Self-tacking jibs are superb; irrespective of the craft or the rig.
 Not having to winch in the jib sheets after each tack is wonderful, but surprisingly, often not noticed by most new crew.
 It has to be drawn to their attention that they are not having to release the jib sheets to winch them in again.
-I believe that this constant winching could be a prime reason why these days, most cruising yachts only sail the river in one direction – sail downwind, under genoa alone and then motor back.
-It is just too much effort for most of today's softy sailors to tack back.
+I believe that this constant winching could be a prime reason why these days, most cruising yachts only sail the river in one direction – they sail downwind, under genoa alone and then motor back.
+It is just too much effort for most of today's softy sailors to tack back upwind.

 A tricky manoeuvre

-There is one manoeuvre that is not totally conventional with the Swing rig and that is, picking up a mooring under sail, wind-against-tide.
+One manoeuvre that is not totally conventional with the Swing rig is, picking up a mooring under sail, wind-against-tide.
 The classic way to do this is to round up and drop the mainsail, then using the headsail only, begin to run towards the mooring.
 As the mooring approaches reduce the sail area to allow the adverse tide to bring the boat to a stop at the mooring.
 It is the easiest mooring pick-up when executed properly.

 With Swing rig the first part of the process can be the problem; luffing into wind and dropping the mainsail, with the jib still set..
 If this is done if the mainsheet has been released, the jib can take over and try to swing itself downwind.
 It can be like an uncontrolled gybe, as it takes the yard with it.
 You have to be aware of it.
 The simplest move is to have the mainsheet secured to stop the jib from moving the yard any distance.
 It can be eased once the boat turns to run, as this will use the windage of the boom as sail area, as well as the jib.
 However, the trimaran usually has sufficient windage to sail up to a mooring wind-against-tide without the headsail so it is a very rare manoeuvre.
 Daggerboard drag might be used to slightly slow the boat.
 When stopping, it is usual to always take the jib off first, before the main.